-The monitor screen also doubles as a display for the optional GPS system.†
+The monitor screen also doubles as a secondary display panel for the optional GPS system if desired.

 Basic Operating Instructions

 Power - In STANDBY position the monitor is 'asleep' and will 'wake up' when the transmission is shifted into Reverse.

 The ON position activates the monitor for rear viewing while driving or parked.
 Key must be on.